turtle2007/ff/_posts/2021-03-01-affective-BK-robot.md

 (The hedgehocs' pic are adopted from [critterconnection](http://blog.critterconnection.cc/spine-language/)

 ### The question
-What if a robot has a skin which conveys information through shape-change mechanism?
-How would human understand the robot's messages by perceiving the change of the skin?
+What if an object or a robot has a skin which conveys information through shape-change mechanism?
+How would human understand the affective messages by perceiving the change of the skin?

-This project aims to understand how human understand robot's affective states which are expressed through shape-change on its skin.
+This project aims to understand how human understand affective states which are expressed through shape-change skin.

-As a first step, we control the shape-change of the robot skin by three parameters: change of the `size`, `speed` and the `frequency` of the change.
+As a first step, we control the shape-change by three parameters: change of the `size`, `speed` and the `frequency` of the change.

 ### Motivation